input-output-hk/marlowe-starter-kit/docs/preliminaries.md

 ## 2. Local deployment using Docker only

-You can deploy [Marlowe Runtime services](https://docs.marlowe.iohk.io/docs/platform-and-architecture/architecture), Jupyter noteboos and a Cardano node locally through Docker.
+You can deploy [Marlowe Runtime services](https://docs.marlowe.iohk.io/docs/platform-and-architecture/architecture), Jupyter notebooks and a Cardano node locally through Docker.
 This workflow runs everything in Docker containers.

    * Requires Linux or Intel-based Mac
    * Requires local installation of Docker